Breaking the Reasoning Horizon in Entity Alignment Foundation Models: Experiment

 \subsection{Main Results}

 Table~\ref{tab:group_results} presents the comparative evaluation across the three dataset groups. (i) The near-random performance of ULTRA-LP underscores a fundamental distinction between link prediction and entity alignment tasks.
-While general graph foundation models effectively encode local topology for completion, they fail to capture the cross-graph structural correspondence necessary for alignment, validating the need for our specialized pre-training objectives. (ii) Our framework exhibits exceptional generalization capabilities in the inductive setting.
-An observation is that our frozen pretrained model substantially eclipses even the finetuned version of the ULTRA-EA baseline.
-This result implies that our foundation model captures intrinsic structural invariants that persist across different domains.
-As a result, it provides a high-quality initialization that effectively bridges the distribution gap without requiring gradient updates on the target data. (iii) Finetuning further unleashes the potential of our model.
-The consistent superiority on both OpenEA and SRPRS verifies that our approach is not biased towards specific graph properties.
+While general graph foundation models can effectively encode local topology for graph completion, they do not explicitly learn the cross-graph structural correspondence required by entity alignment.
+In EA, the key challenge is not only to represent each entity within its own KG, but also to determine whether two entities from different KGs play compatible structural roles under heterogeneous relational contexts.
+This observation validates the need for specialized pre-training objectives tailored to transferable EA. (ii) Our framework exhibits strong generalization capabilities in the inductive setting.
+A notable observation is that our frozen pre-trained model substantially outperforms even the finetuned version of the ULTRA-EA baseline.
+This result implies that the proposed foundation model captures intrinsic structural invariants that persist across different domains and KG distributions.
+Therefore, instead of relying on gradient updates on the target data, the model can transfer relation-aware matching knowledge learned from source KGs to unseen target KGs. (iii) Finetuning further unleashes the potential of our model.
+The consistent superiority on both OpenEA and SRPRS verifies that our approach is not biased toward specific graph properties or a single benchmark setting.
+When target-side supervision is available, finetuning further adapts the learned transferable representations to the local characteristics of target KGs, leading to additional performance gains.
+These results demonstrate that the proposed framework is effective under both training-free transfer and supervised adaptation settings.

 \textbf{Detailed analysis on graph characteristics.} To provide a more fine-grained evaluation of model robustness, we categorize the benchmarks into three fundamental dimensions in Table~\ref{tab:detailed_breakdown}: graph density (Sparse/V1 vs. Dense/V2), scale (15K vs. 100K), and heterogeneity type (cross-KG vs. cross-Lingual).
 In terms of graph density, while performance naturally is lower on sparse V1 datasets compared to dense V2 ones due to the scarcity of topological signals, our pre-trained model exhibits remarkable resilience, notably surpassing the fine-tuned baseline even when neighbor information is limited.
 Regarding scalability, despite the search space expanding significantly in the 100K benchmarks, our approach maintains consistent accuracy, validating its ability to effectively filter noise in large-scale scenarios.
 Most importantly, in the challenging Multi-Language setting where structural disparities are typically most pronounced, our method demonstrates exceptional cross-lingual generalization solely through topology.
 Across all these diverse characteristics, our frozen foundation model consistently exceeds the performance of the fine-tuned baseline, confirming that EAFM captures universal structural patterns rather than overfitting to specific dataset properties.